Language reference

 // Logical

 Function parameter and return types are inferred from usage.
-Single-expression bodies don't need braces.
+Named function bodies are always blocks.
 Add explicit types when needed.

 }